marco262/my_wiki/data/sandpoint/the-heroes-of-sandpoint.md

 All that remains today of the once-loved Stoot carvings are ragged scars on buildings and figureheads where owners used hatchets to remove what had become a haunting reminder of the wolf in the fold.
 The homes and businesses ravaged by the fire have been reconstructed, and the Sandpoint Chapel has finally been rebuilt as well.
 With the consecration of this new cathedral, Sandpoint had hoped to finally put the dark times of the Late Unpleasantness in the past.

 Unfortunately, there was one more tragedy in store for the people of Sandpoint.
 During the Swallowtail Festival, an annual celebration in honor of Desna, the goddess of freedom and luck, goblins attacked Sandpoint, injuring many residents and nearly burning down the newly built cathedral.
-Though the cathedral was saved and the goblins killed or driven off by newly arrived adventurers, it was later discovered that a tomb behind the cathedral was robbed during the chaos, and the thieves' made off with the burnt remains of Father Tobyn.
+Though the cathedral was saved and the goblins killed or driven off by newly arrived adventurers, it was later discovered that a tomb behind the cathedral was robbed during the chaos, and the thieves made off with the burnt remains of Father Tobyn.
 To what end, however, is anyone's guess...

 [[/accordion]]